-You must apply online after you have received your letter of acceptance and paid the first portion of the tuition fee, if you are required to pay the tuition fee.
+You must apply online after you have received your letter of acceptance.
 You will have to visit the Swedish embassy or consulate-general to be photographed and fingerprinted.

-Please note that residence permits are limited to the duration of the study period or to one year, whichever is shorter.
-Your permit will be renewed annually, provided you earn the number of credits required and can produce evidence of continued financial support.
+Please note that residence permits for PhD studies can be granted for one or two years.
+You can renew your permit, provided you earn the number of credits required and can produce evidence of continued financial support.
 Renewal requests are processed by your local Swedish Migration Board office.
 If you have any questions, please contact the Swedish embassy or consulate in your home country or the country where you currently live.